TSypko/Veloserwis/README.md

 ## DESCRIPTION

-Fake website of bicycle reapair shop.
+Wwebsite of fake bicycle reapair shop.

 ### TECHNOLOGIES USED: